SpencerDawkins/sdp-rtp-quic-questions/draft-dawkins-sdp-rtp-quic-questions.md

 ## Relationship with other documents

-Work on this draft and on {{I-D.gruessing-moq-requirements}} began in isolation from each other, and the authors of both drafts are still working out the scope of each draft, so there is some overlap between the drafts.
-At this time, it's worth saying that

-* {{I-D.gruessing-moq-requirements}} is intended to capture requirements for the encapsulation of Media Transport Protocols in the QUIC protocol

-* This document is intended to capture questions that will affect the specification of Session Description Protocol description for these encapsulated Media Transport Protocols

-Both specifications are open for issues and pull requests, and since there is a common author, assume that any contribution you make to either draft in GitHub will end up in the right place.

-{{I-D.dawkins-sdp-rtp-quic}} will almost certainly reflect answers  to the questions contained in this document, but the discussion material in this document will not be appropriate for inclusion in a draft that focuses on SDP description and IANA registration.
-This document might be worth publishing on its own, but is primarily intended to guide discussion that will feed into {{I-D.dawkins-sdp-rtp-quic}}.
+{{I-D.dawkins-avtcore-sdp-rtp-quic}} will almost certainly reflect answers  to the questions contained in this document, but the discussion material in this document will not be appropriate for inclusion in a draft that focuses on SDP description and IANA registration.
+This document might be worth publishing on its own, but is primarily intended to guide discussion that will feed into {{I-D.dawkins-avtcore-sdp-rtp-quic}}.

 # Questions (and, Eventually, Answers) {#questions}